osome-iu/BotSlayer-CE/README.md

 BotSlayer-CE is easy to install and can be customized to any topics of interest.
 Its embedded algorithms and user-friendly interface make it possible for experts as well as reporters and citizens to study online manipulation.

-**Figure 2** shows an overview of the BotSlayer-CE system architecture with its backend and frontend.
+**Figure 2** shows an overview of the BotSlayer-CE system architecture with its backend, middleware, and frontend.
 The backend collects and analyzes tweets, while the frontend renders a dashboard that reports suspicious content to users.
-The backend consists of a database, a tweet collector, and the middleware APIs for the frontend clients.
+The backend and frontend communicate with each other through the middleware APIs.

 Data collection is query-driven and requires a Twitter app key.
 The user-defined query is a set of keywords of interest, see [Twitter's document](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/basic-stream-parameters.html#track) for details.